Yu Yu Hakusho the Movie: Poltergeist Report: Reception

-The film features the ending theme "Sayonara wa Iwanai" composed by JILL and sung by Personz.

-Plot

-The story begins in the Spirit World, where the River Styx is overflowing, due to a tsunami.
-As this is no ordinary storm, Koenma gives a mysterious item to Botan, and tells her to give it to Yusuke Urameshi, but Botan gets hurt badly and hides it instead.
-The storm was apparently caused by the forces of the Netherworld, which was banished into cold space ages ago by Lord Enma.
-To restore balance in the now flooded Spirit World and with Hinegashi's guidance, Yusuke and the others must track down five spots on Earth that contain a large amount of spiritual energy.
-However, their mission is thwarted when the ruler of the Netherworld, Yakumo and his three demon gods decide to use the same energy to restore their place on Earth.
-The race begins to save the Spirit World, and now the Human World as well.

-Voice cast

-Reception

 Reviewing the 2002 DVD release, Allen Divers of Anime News Network gave the subtitled version a "B" and the dubbed version a "C".
-He noted that the film has all the action, drama and comedy that makes the TV series great, but with higher animation and artwork due to a theatrical budget.
+He noted that the film has all the action, drama and comedy that makes the TV series great, but with higher-quality animation and artwork due to a theatrical budget.
 Divers stated that the dub was well-done and close to the original Japanese, but said it was disappointing that a different English voice cast from the TV series was used.
+THEM Anime Reviews praised the film for its animated fight scenes but criticized its lack of narrative and how it does not do anything new to develop the main characters.
+In the book Anime Classics Zettai!: 100 Must-See Japanese Animation, the film is considered a major improvement to the first installment for its longer length, darker premise and impressive visuals.
+In the book Anime Classics Zettai!: 100 Must-See Japanese Animation, the film is noted for its impressive animation but a weak plot comparable to Silent Mobius and Sailor Moon instead.

 The VHS version was the 31st-best selling video during its release week in North America.
 It fell to number 37 the following week and rose to number 34 the third week.